 Once through the outer bailey, you pick up the keys to the great gate of the inner bailey and to the house built against the walls.
 The entrance is up steps to a large sitting room, looking over the bailey.
 This room has good quality furniture, high ceilings, and long window seats.
 TV and video.
 The open fire can not be used.
 A flying walkway leads to a room with king sized double bed in the mediaeval gatehouse, with its own shower room and a WC in the thickness of the old walls.
 At the other end of the sitting room are two pretty, newly redecorated bedrooms, and two new bathrooms, one en suite.
 One has twin beds, the other a double bed.
 Stairs go up to an attic twin bedded room or down to the dining room, with a fine table (seats 12).

 French windows lead to a private high walled garden with the chalet placed within high walls at the end.
 The chalet has twin beds, bunks, and shower room.
 Although with electric heating – the chalet is not up to the standard of the main house.
 The kitchen has a vinyl floor, modern units, and breakfast table.
 Electric range style cooker, microwave, two fridges, freezer, dishwasher.
 The utility has a sink, washing machine, drier and WC and door to the garden.
 Oil fired central heating.
 Patio area and garden furniture.
 Since there are walls and towers, children should be supervised outside the house.
 Cot and high chair available.
-Private catering possible.
+Private catering possible and we can provide details of a really good cook, if you would be interested.
 Dogs allowed by arrangement.
 The house and garden make a fascinating and private retreat within the great castle, hidden from seasonal castle visitors.